jackfrancis/kustodian/README.md

   echo 'Reboot pending';
   sleep 30;
 done;
-# if another script is already running on this host following the kustodian pattern, then wait
+# if another script is already running on this host following the Kustodian pattern, then wait
 until [ ! -f /var/maintenance-required ] && [ ! -f /var/maintenance-in-progress ]; do
     echo "maintenance already in-progress, will wait";
     sleep 5;
 done;
 # request maintenance
 touch /var/maintenance-required;
-# wait until kustodian indicates that this node has been cordoned + drained, and exclusive maintenance reserved
+# wait until Kustodian indicates that this node has been cordoned + drained, and exclusive maintenance reserved
 until test -f /var/maintenance-in-progress; do
     echo "waiting in the maintenance queue";
     sleep 5;